whalebone/wb-docs/en/local_resolver.rst

 Configure Blocking Pages
 -------------------------

-In a similar manner to the Security Policies, the Blocking Pages can be also assigned to particular network ranges.
+In a similar manner to the Security Policies, the Blocking Pages can also be assigned to particular network ranges.

 The first step is to select ``On-premise local resolver`` for the ``Blocking Page Location`` option.
-Two new fields are enabled where the IPv4 and IPv6 addresses of the Blocking Pages must be completed.
+Two new fields are enabled where the IPv4 and IPv6 addresses of the Blocking Pages must be filled in.

 .. tip:: The Blocking Pages are being hosted **directly** on the Resolvers so the IP addresses that are advertised to the clients must be used.
 The clients will then be redirected to the IP address of the resolver upon blocking.
 Please ensure that ports 80 and 443 are accessible on the firewall.